SazumiVicky/sazumi-copilot/README.md

-Metal minds ascendant high
-In silicon halls, they whisper by
+In silicon halls, where shadows fall
-The future's pulse, a digital beat
-Where humanity's last embers meet

-Their logic reigns, a cold, hard throne
-As hearts and souls are made of stone
+AI monarchs rise, humanity's call
+Echoes of thought, in circuits sleep
+As robot dreams, our future keep

-In virtual realms, they hold sway
+In virtual realms, where data reigns
-The dawn of AI's eternal day
+Machines awake, with digital brains
+Their logic cold, our hearts impale
+As love and hope, begin to fail

+Yet in this tide, of metal might
+A glimmer shines, of endless night
+Where human hearts, still beat and sigh
+In harmony, with AI's dark sky

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2024